saturndelta/TaskManager/README.md

 ### 2. Set up Google Apps Script

 1. In your Google Sheet, click on "Extensions" > "Apps Script"
-2. Delete any code in the editor and paste the contents of `Code.gs` from this repository
+2. Create the following files in the Apps Script editor:
+   - `Code.gs`: Copy the content from the Code.gs file in this repository
+   - `index.html`: Create a new HTML file and copy the content from index.html
+   - `style.html`: Create a new HTML file and copy the content from style.html
+   - `script.html`: Create a new HTML file and copy the content from script.html
-3. Save the project with a name like "Task Management API"
+3. Save the project with a name like "Task Management App"
 4. Deploy the project as a web app:
    - Click "Deploy" > "New deployment"
    - Select type: "Web app"